rico-vz/rico-vz/README.md

 I love seeking different ways to refine existing skills and further my knowledge.

 For as long as I can remember, I have been obsessed with all things tech, and I am looking forward to getting deep into software development for both the problem-solving and creative design aspects.
-Willing to assist organizations in building the best technical solutions in today's competitive market.
+Willing to assist organizations in building the best technical solutions in today's competitive market.</div>

 <br/>